Ben Nugent

-Ben William Nugent (born 29 November 1992) is an English professional footballer who plays as a centre-back for Thai League 2 club Bangkok.
+Ben William Nugent (born 29 November 1992) is an English professional footballer who plays as a centre-back who plays for club Gloucester City.

 Career

 Cardiff City

 Born in Welwyn Garden City, Hertfordshire, Nugent attended Millfield with his sports scholarships before he joined the academy at Championship side Cardiff City in 2007.
 However, Nugent was released in 2009 by manager Dave Jones.
 But his youth coach Neal Ardley convinced Jones to keep Nugent while he played for Western Premier side Street.
 Malky Mackay tipped Nugent to be a future captain at Cardiff City.

 His professional debut for Cardiff came on 14 August 2012, in a 2–1 defeat to Northampton Town in the League Cup.
 His first league game came on 17 November, when he came on to replace Ben Turner against Middlesbrough and was awarded Man of the Match.
 On 24 November, Nugent made his first league start for the Bluebirds in a 2–1 win at Barnsley, and opened the scoring with his first senior goal.
 Nugent continued to captain the Development Squad, and on 4 January he signed a new deal until 2016.
 He then went on to start the next day against Macclesfield Town, which Cardiff lost 2–1, knocking them out of the FA Cup.
 Nugent continued to be a part of match-day squads throughout his debut season and was a substitute as Cardiff sealed promotion to the Premier League with a 0–0 draw at home against Charlton Athletic on 16 April 2013.

 Nugent was named Cardiff City Young Player of Year 2012–13.